IoT Temperature Monitoring System

 Key Components

-• ESP32 Device 1: Simulates and sends temperature data
+• ERM-1: Simulates and sends temperature data (Sender)

-• ESP32 Device 2: Receives and displays temperature data
+• ERM-2: Receives and displays temperature data (Receiver)

 • Blockchain Network: 5-node QBFT network for consensus